 The writings of many of the saints, sages and mystics portray their first person experience of God.
 Their words convey the certainty that our essence is pure Spirit.

-These words and images help us soak in the First Person of Spirit . . .
+These words help us soak in the First Person of Spirit . . .